-- Partnerships – we work with Citrus 20/20 on Save Our Waters Week developing and participate in judges and cash prizes for the annual student Science Fair.
+- Partnership – we work with Citrus 20/20 on Save Our Waters Week developing and participate in judges and cash prizes for the annual student Science Fair.

 - Education – we have donated scientific equipment to the Homosassa Elementary School, the Homosassa Springs Wildlife State Park and to the Academy of Environmental Science.

-- Fund Raising – through a joint venture with the Civic Club by selling raffle tickets for the grand prizes of the Homosassa Arts, Crafts & Seafood Festival each November.
+- Fund Raising – We participate in a joint venture with the Civic Club by selling raffle tickets for the grand prizes of the Homosassa Arts, Crafts & Seafood Festival each November.